jtudelag/argocd-vault-plugin-demo/README.md

 token based authentication for [DSS](https://argocd-vault-plugin.readthedocs.io/en/stable/backends/#delinea-secret-server).

 2. Now create a secret that the user has permissions to read.
-For the shake of this demo, create a simple "Usernam/Password" secret and populate it with some values.
+For the shake of this demo, create a simple "Username/Password" secret and populate it with some values.

 3. Delinea Secret Server only allows to reference secrets by their ID, so note the ID of your secret for later.

-## Build the SidecarContainerImage
+## Build the Sidecar Container Image

-1. Now clone this repo, and go to the `buld/` folder.
+1. Now clone this repo, and go to the `build/` folder.

 ```bash
 cd https://github.com/jtudelag/argocd-vault-plugin-demo.git